 Trains will continue to run on the existing bridge until the new one is built.

-The new bridge will improve reliability on the Bairnsdale line.
+The new bridge will improve reliability for passenger services.

 Trains will be able to travel at up to 90 km/h on the new structure, a significant improvement on the 10 km/h speed limit on the existing bridge.